-Using Ground Fault Circuit Interrupters (cont)
+7. Using Ground Fault Circuit Interrupters (GFCI)

-Term Definition Protects users from ground faults when someone connects electrical equipment to a Receptacle GFCI GFCI protected outlet.
-Fits into the standard outlet box.
-Used on outdoor construction work sites and locations where wet conditions do or could exist.
-Workers should test after installation and once a month thereafter.
-Contains an extension cord combined with a GFCI.
-Temporary or Portable Allows workers to use receptacles not protected by GFCIs.
-GFCI Used when permanent protection is not available.
-Workers should test before every use.
-Circuit Breaker GFCI Controls an entire circuit.
-Replaces a circuit breaker on the main circuit board.
-Protects the entire circuit eliminating the need to install multiple GFCI outlets.
-Protects specific circuits when installed in a panel box at work sites equipped with circuit breakers.
+- A ground fault circuit interrupter (GFCI) is designed to protect people from severe and sometimes fatal electrocution by: - Monitoring the current-to-load for leakage to ground - Detecting when the leakage exceeds 5 mA 1 mA, which is a ground fault - A safe and healthful workplace - Interrupting the flow of electric current by tripping quickly enough to prevent electrocution - Sense the current flowing through the worker - Trip the circuit - Cut off the electricity. - Three types of GFCIs - Receptacle GFCI - Protects users from ground faults when someone connects electrical equipment to a GFCI protected outlet - Fits into the standard outlet box - Used on outdoor construction work sites and locations where wet conditions do or could exist - Workers should test after installation and once a month thereafter - Temporary or Portable GFCI - Contains an extension cord combined with a GFCI - Allows workers to use receptacles not protected by GFCls - Used when permanent protection is not available - Workers should test before every use - Circuit Breaker GFCI - Controls an entire circuit - Replaces a circuit breaker on the main circuit board - Protects the entire circuit eliminating the need to install multiple GFCI outlets

+- Protects specific circuits when installed in a panel box at work sites equipped with circuit breakers - Used on outdoor construction work sites and locations where wet conditions do or could exist - Workers should test after installation and once a month thereafter.

-Inspecting Extension Cords and Portable Tools
+8. Inspecting Extension Cords and Portable Tools

+- When working with extension cords and portable tools, workers should always inspect them for cuts or abrasions, damaged insulation, and/or exposed metal parts

+- When using flexible cords with temporary and portable lights, be sure they are:

+- Designed for hard or extra-hard usage

+- Marked with the usage type designation size and number of conductors

+- Marked with a 14/3 meaning the cord s conductor size (AWG) is 14 and the number of conductors is three

-Even when the power system is properly grounded, electrical equipment can instantly change from safe to hazardous due to extreme conditions or rough handling.
+- Even when the power system is properly grounded, electrical equipment can instantly change from safe to hazardous due to extreme conditions or rough handling.
 Therefore, it is important that workers follow these tool safety tips.

-- Use only approved equipment.
+- Use only approved equipment

-- Use all equipment according to the manufacturer's instructions.
+- Use all equipment according to the manufacturer's instructions

-- Never carry a tool by the cord.
+- Never carry a tool by the cord

-- Never yank the cord to disconnect a tool.
+- Never yank the cord to disconnect a tool

-- Keep cords away from heat, oil, and sharp edges.
+- Keep cords away from heat, oil, and sharp edges

-- Disconnect when not in use and when changing accessories such as blades and bits.
+- Disconnect when not in use and when changing accessories such as blades and bits

-- Avoid accidental starting.
+- Avoid accidental starting

-- Do not hold fingers on the switch while carrying a plugged-in tool.
+- Do not hold fingers on the switch while carrying a plugged-in tool

-- Use gloves and appropriate footwear.
+- Use gloves and appropriate footwear

-- Store in dry a place when not in use.
+- Store in dry a place when not in use

-- Do not use in wet or damp environments.
+- Do not use in wet or damp environments

+- Keep working areas well lit

+- Ensure that cords do not cause a tripping hazard

-- Remove damaged tools from use.
+- Remove damaged tools from use

-- Use double-insulated tools.
+- Use double-insulated tools